AshutoshPatwariya/market-pulse/README.md

 - This self-corrects the next day

 **Upload not working?**
-- Make sure you entered your Gemini API key in the upload section
+- Make sure you entered your OpenAI API key in the upload section
 - The key must start with `AIza`

 ---